 When it comes to coding on the Mac, XCOrganizer finds all your Xcode Projects, Xcode Workspaces, Swift Playgrounds, and Swift Packages in one click.
 Features include quick search, project groups, bookmark in one click, separate work and personal projects.

-When it comes to choosing the best developer tools for macOS, the only real way to decide is to try them all for yourself.
-So it’s good news that many of the tools listed above are available for a free trial through Setapp, a collection of over 200 life-saving apps for macOS.
+As you can see, when it comes to choosing the best developer tools for macOS, the only real way to decide is to try them all for yourself.
+So it’s good news that many of the tools listed above are available for a free seven-day trial through Setapp, a collection of over 210 life-saving apps for macOS.
+Try every single one today at no cost and find your new favorites!